-The Library carries foreign language materials including books, magazines, and DVDs in many different foreign languages.
-We have over 450 books in languages including French, Spanish, Chinese, Japanese, Korean, Russian, and Hindi in fiction and nonfiction.
-We also carry magazines and juvenile books in Chinese and Japanese.
+The Library carries foreign language materials including books, periodicals, and DVDs in many different foreign languages.
+We have over 1000 items in languages including Arabic, Chinese, French, German, Hindi, Japanese, Korean, Russian, and Spanish.
+There is also a small selection for children available in these languages.

-The collection comes to us courtesy of the Cleveland Public Library's Foreign Literature department and the collection changes every four to five weeks.
+The collection comes to us courtesy of the Cleveland Public Library’s Foreign Literature department and the collection changes every three to four months.
 We welcome your requests for particular types of books or for books in other languages.

-Visitors to the Hudson Library & Historical Society can also obtain books and CDs in any of the 45 languages available at the Cleveland Public Library.
-We have lists of recently received books to help you in your selection.
+Visitors to the Hudson Library & Historical Society can also obtain books and DVDs in any of the 45 languages available at the Cleveland Public Library.
 We will gladly place orders for the materials you request: in most cases, your order will arrive within one week.

 Please call the reference desk at (330) 653-6658 x1010 for more information.